 As well as recruiting volunteers, volunteer co-ordinators are responsible for engaging, training, administering and monitoring volunteers.
 Currently, there are over 1700 volunteers working in prisons across the country.
 They offer a wide range of arts and crafts activities, along with life skills, literacy and numeracy, and cultural and religious services.

 People often come into the Corrections system needing a lot of support in areas such as education, training, employment, housing and treatment.
 They can’t do this work alone, which is why having good partnerships and a strong volunteer base is vital to the work they do with prisoners.

+“Volunteers not only teach prisoners valuable skills but also provide an important link to local communities,” she says.
 “We want to change public perceptions about prisoners and make connections that will help them transition into the community on release.
 Bringing people into the prison helps create a sense of normalcy, and encourages better behaviour and pro-social living.”